lhinderberger/libvtp/README.md

 Additionally, libvtp will contain the CLI tools:

-- `vtp assemble` which assembles VTP Assembly Code into the VTP Binary Format
+- `vtp-assemble` which assembles VTP Assembly Code into the VTP Binary Format
-- `vtp disassemble` which derives VTP Assembly Code from VTP Binary Format
+- `vtp-disassemble` which derives VTP Assembly Code from VTP Binary Format

+They are mostly untested and to be considered as strictly experimental at this point.

 ## Usage
 libvtp should compile on any compiler that conforms to the C90 standard.